-The habitable rooms in the new storey should each be provided with a window or roof light that is suitable for escape or rescue.
-Guidance is given on the dimensions for the size and position, relative to the eaves and new floor level, for these windows / roof lights (roof windows).
+All habitable rooms in the new storey should be provided with a window or roof light that is suitable for escape or rescue.
+Guidance is given on the dimensions for the size and position, relative to the eaves and new floor level, for these windows / roof lights (roof windows) in Diagram 1 (Point 8).